SamirTalwar/webops-workshop/PLAYBOOK.md

 *[Delete the port from the URL and make sure it works.]*

 You might find that while the game loads, it doesn't run.
-If that's the case, it's because I wrote this on a plane and couldn't get Websockets to forward properly.
+If that's the case, it's probably because WebSockets aren't proxying correctly (sorry about that).
 You can force the application to use HTTP polling rather than Websockets by adding the `TRANSPORTS=polling` environment variable to the supervisor file and reloading the application with `supervisorctl reread`.

 [nginx]: https://nginx.org/